Last Updated on May 1, 2023 by Suzy

 Treasure Island Mini Golf & Haunted House

-This is located next to Treasure island amusements.
+This is located next to Treasure Island amusements.
 The mini-golf has 10 indoor pirate-themed holes.
-The pirate haunted house is a walkthrough ghost house which costs just £1.50 each.
+The pirate haunted house is a walkthrough ghost house.
 It’s a great attraction for when the weather isn’t too good, although it does shut over the winter.